-Regulatory Improvements Recommendations Comply with all current and future ADU state laws 1 Town of Truckee, Nevada County, Placer County: Continue work of adopting all state ADU laws 2 TRPA: consider adopting more flexible ADU regulations or regulations that allow local jurisdictions the flexibility to implement their respective state laws 3 Special Districts: update ordinances to comply with state ADU laws (SB13) in 2020 - scalable fee vs. flat fee methodology 4 HOA: Review State Law AB670 and consider application Status ► See page 8-9 for summary of state law compliance
+Regulatory Improvements Recommendations Comply with all current and future ADU state laws 1 Town of Truckee, Nevada County, Placer County: Continue work of adopting all state ADU laws 2 TRPA: consider adopting more flexible ADU regulations or regulations that allow local jurisdictions the flexibility to implement their respective state laws 3 Special Districts: update ordinances to comply with state ADU laws (SB13) in 2020 - scalable fee vs. flat fee methodology 4 HOA: Review State Law AB670 and consider application Status See page 8-9 for summary of state law compliance

-Incentive Program Recommendation Expand incentives programs beyond SB13°, to encourage more ADU production and occupancy by long-term renters 1 Consider allocating funds for an ADU incentive program beyond SB13 aimed at long-term renters.
-May require a deed restriction or some other type of guarantee that the unit will be rented long-term in exchange for incentives.
-Suggest that any incentive program that includes a deed program be supported with monitoring and compliance capacity (staff and resources).
-SB13 requires jurisdictions, special districts, water districts, charge ADU impact fees based on tiered methodolgy Status ▶ Town of Truckee: The General Plan Advisory Committee (GPAC) made a recommendation to the Town Council to use one-time housing money (\$1M) to create a formalized ADU program ▶ Placer County working on ADU incentive pilot
+Incentive Program Recommendation Expand incentives programs beyond SB13°, to encourage more ADU production and occupancy by long-term renters at long-term renters.
+May require a deed restriction or some other type of guarantee that the unit will be rented long-term in exchange for incentive Status SB13 requires jurisdictions, special districts, water districts, charge ADU impact fees based on tiered methodolgy Town of Truckee: The General Plan Advisory Committee (GPAC) made a recommendation to the Town Council to use one-time housing money (\$1M) to create a formalized ADU program Placer County working on ADU incentive pilot